Dr. Patricia L. Rogers, Provost/Vice President for Academic Affairs

 Graduate Special Students (Non-degree seeking)

 A student who has completed a baccalaureate degree from an accredited university and who wishes to enroll in graduate courses, but does not intend to pursue a graduate degree at Winona State University, may register as a graduate special student.
-Prospective graduate special students must complete an online application form (non-degree seeking) to be admitted to the university.
+Prospective graduate special students must complete a Graduate Special application form to be admitted to the university.
 Admission as a graduate special student does not constitute admission to a graduate degree program.

-A graduate special student who later wishes to enter a graduate degree program at Winona State University must meet all requirements for admission to graduate study and complete an online Application for Admission to Graduate Study.
-Please review the program website to determine if an additional departmental application is required for the particular program in which to major.
+A graduate special student who later wishes to enter a graduate degree program at Winona State University must meet all requirements for admission to graduate study and complete an Application for Admission to Graduate Study and an application for the particular program in which they wish to major.
 A maximum of twelve (12) semester graduate credits earned as a graduate special student may be accepted into a degree program upon recommendation of the major department.

 Graduate assistantships are awarded to provide graduate students with additional study and experience in their field through interaction with faculty and staff.
 Graduate assistants may be assigned to instructional, laboratory, research, and/or other professional duties.
 A graduate assistant works under the direct supervision of a graduate faculty member or full-time professional employee with a Master’s degree or equivalent experience and expertise in the area of the assignment.